mys-lang/mys/docs/source/user-guide/getting-started.rst

 Getting started
 ---------------

-If you havn't already installed Mys, install it as described on the :doc:`installation` page.
+#.
+Install Mys as described on the :doc:`installation` page.

 #.
 Create a package called ``foo`` with the command ``mys new foo``,
    and then enter it.
 This package is used in throughout the tutorial.